kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

 Figure 125 Scan Mode Timing Diagram
 ```
-Below is a structured, text‐based description of **Figure 125**, which shows an ADC operating in **scan mode** with both "regular" and "injection" groups of channels.
+Below is a structured, text-based description of **Figure 125**, which shows an ADC operating in **scan mode** with both "regular" and "injection" groups of channels.
 The figure depicts:

 ---